 There are some key aspects of network output you should pay attention to for a good understanding of the network model results and to do changes to input specifications where necessary.
 These are summarised below.
 The Diagnostics reports for Sites in Network analysis will include messages related to these where relevant.
-Refer to the SIDRA INTERSECTION User Guide for a discussion on the Network Model.
+Refer to Section 9 of the SIDRA INTERSECTION User Guide for a discussion on the Network Model.

 Midblock Inflow and Outflow Rates

 Use the Midblock Flows command in the Network Flows group of the ribbon under the Network tab to inspect Midblock Inflow and Outflow Rates.
 These can also be seen in the Lane Changes reports for internal approaches of Sites in the Network.
 In particular, high values of Net Inflow Rates can have a significant effect on results.
 As these result from differences in volumes specified for connected Sites, you may need to make adjustments to input Volumes for Sites in the Network.

 Midblock Lane Change Rates